A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

+More variants of I-FGSM have been proposed to make the created adversarial perturbation more transferable.
+Similar to the development of the DNN optimization techniques, the first-order moment, the second-order moment, and more components are integrated successively to improve adversarial transferability.
+Those variants include Nesterov (NI-FGSM) \citep{SIM}, Adam (AI-FGTM) \citep{zou2022making}, and Variance Tuning (VNI/VMI-FGSM) \citep{wang2021enhancing}, the details of which can be found in Appendix \ref{sec:i_fgsm}.

-\textbf{SVRE} Another variance-tuning strategy to generate transferable adversarial attacks is the Stochastic Variance Reduced Ensemble (SVRE) proposed by \citeauthor{xiong2022stochastic}.
-Conventional ensemble-based approaches leverage gradients from multiple models to increase the transferability of the perturbation. \citeauthor{xiong2022stochastic} analogized this process as a stochastic gradient descent optimization process, in which the variance of the gradients on different models may lead to poor local optima.
+\textbf{Stochastic Variance Reduced Ensemble (SVRE).} \citet{xiong2022stochastic} propose a variance-tuning strategy to generate transferable adversarial attacks.
+Conventional ensemble-based approaches leverage gradients from multiple models to increase the transferability of the perturbation. \citet{xiong2022stochastic} analogize this process as a stochastic gradient descent optimization process, in which the variance of the gradients on different models may lead to poor local optima.
 As such, they propose to reduce the variance of the gradient by using an additional iterative procedure to compute an unbiased estimate of the gradient of the ensemble.
-Similarly to VI, SVRE can be generalized to any iterative gradient-based attack.
+SVRE can be generalized to any iterative gradient-based attack.

-\textbf{GRA} Building on the MI and VI/VMI method, \citeauthor{zhu2023boosting} introduce the Gradient Relevance Attack (GRA).
+\textbf{Gradient Relevance Attack (GRA).} \citet{zhu2023boosting} introduce GRA, an attack strategy built upon MI-FGSM and VMI-FGSM.
 This approach incorporates two key techniques to further increase transferability.
 First, during (\ref{eq:mi-fgsm}), the authors notice that the sign of the perturbation fluctuates frequently.
 Given the constant step size in the iterative process, this could suggest the optimization getting trapped in local optima.
 To address this, they introduced a decay indicator, adjusting the step size in response to these fluctuations, thus refining the optimization procedure.
-Additionally, they argue that in VI/VMI, the tuning strategy used during the last iteration might not accurately represent the loss variance at the current iteration.
+Additionally, they argue that in VMI-FGSM, the tuning strategy used during the last iteration might not accurately represent the loss variance at the current iteration.
 Therefore, they propose to use dot-product attention \citep{vaswani2017attention} to compute the gradient relevance between $x^{adv(t)}$ and its neighbors, providing a more precise representation of the regional information surrounding $x^{adv(t)}$.
 This relevance framework is then used to fine-tune the update direction.